 The SH800 can sort cells in to two collection tubes at a time, and is capable of sterile sorting following an approximately 2.5 hour long instrument decontamination procedure.

-If requested, an optional 2.5-hour instrument decontamination procedure can also be included (please request well in advance):
+If requested (well in advance, please!), an optional 2.5-hour instrument decontamination procedure can also be included, at a cost of:

 - $200 for GC3F staff to perform the decontamination procedure for you

 - $100 for you to perform the decontamination procedure yourself (requires prior training with GC3F staff)

 Applied Biosystems Attune